Please note, your app does not need to be listed in the App Directory for it to work for your own or other Slack workspaces.

 - Details of any test accounts that might be needed for third-party services

-- Details of a new Slack team with your app installed
+- Details of a new Slack workspace with your app installed